Applicant/Contributor Privacy Notice

 We rely on the following lawful bases for processing your personal data:

-• Contractual: Where processing is necessary for the performance of a contract to which you are party (e.g. contributor agreements, talent agreements, supplier agreements etc.) or in order to take steps at your request prior to entering into the contract.
+• Contractual: Where processing is necessary for the performance of a contract to which you are party (e.g. contributor agreements, talent agreements, supplier agreements, location agreements etc.) or in order to take steps at your request prior to entering into the contract.

 • Legal obligation: Where processing is necessary for compliance with a legal obligation to which we are subject (e.g. right to work checks, health and safety checks, child and vulnerable person protection, duty of care obligations, insurance requirements etc.).